A coastal port filled with history, gardens, and temples

 Another historical site is the Red Brick Warehouse down by Tsuruga Port.
-Originally built a century ago to store kelp, the warehouse was recently transformed into a sightseeing spot.
+Originally built a century ago to store fuel, the warehouse was recently transformed into a sightseeing spot.
 It has an incredibly detailed diorama that recreates Tsuruga at its most prosperous.
 You can also experience the city's unique culinary culture at its three restaurants.

 Explore gorgeous gardens and beaches